- [Total: 16 Average: 2.8]

 |Domestic Gross: $36,392,502||Overseas Gross: $53,365,887|

-Sucker Punch was dated for March 25, 2011 and the movie was originally going to be converted into 3D, but that was eventually scrapped and instead was primed for an IMAX release.
+Sucker Punch was dated for March 25, 2011 and the movie was originally going to be converted into 3D, but that was eventually scrapped and instead it was primed for an IMAX release.
 An expensive marketing campaign was launched that was strictly designed for fanboys, which mostly featured fetishistic images of young females with guns and Scott Glenn spouting nonsensical fortune cookie dialogue.
-Reviews were dreadful.
-Legendary would blame the film’s box office failure on audiences rejecting a female action hero and not the limited appeal of their trailers or that the movie was just god-awful to most auds.
-There were reports that Legendary turned down other films starring female action heroes because of Sucker Punch.
+Legendary would eventually blame the movie’s box office failure on audiences rejecting a female action hero and not the limited appeal of their trailers or that the movie was simply godawful to most auds.
+There were reports that Legendary turned down other projects starring female action heroes because of Sucker Punch.
 Keep alienating the female audience at your own peril, boys.

-Warner Bros released Sucker Punch overseas with another expensive ad spend to mediocre to poor numbers in most markets and it cumed just $53.3 million.
-The worldwide cume was $89.7M and WB would see returned about $49.3M after theaters take their percentage of the gross — which would not even cover half of the P&A expenses or any of the budget.
+Warner Bros released Sucker Punch overseas with another expensive ad spend to mediocre to poor numbers in most markets and it cumed $53.3 million.
+The worldwide total stalled at $89.7M and WB would see returned about $49.3M after theaters take their percentage of the gross — which would not even cover half of the P&A expenses or any of the budget.